 The term, coined by age care specialist Bill Thomas some 16 years ago, refers to a new model of nursing home or memory care unit that is anything but a warehouse.
 Instead, each Green House allows only a few residents, who share a home-like atmosphere, hindered by as few restrictions as practicable.

 As a result, the residents get the personal attention they each need while reducing the stress for their healthcare providers.
 Ultimately, a happier and healthier atmosphere is generated, and all feel respected.

 These communities are a form of homelike residential/assisted living care.
 As the name suggests, these are small communities that are suitable for those who wish to avoid a larger, more crowded assisted living facility.
 This would also be an appropriate choice for a resident whose personality or medical condition requires special attention.

 This type of living situation involves a minimum of three generations of family members all living under the same roof or on the same property.
-As of 2012, 18.1% of Americans, approximately 57 million people, were sharing a home with family and those numbers seem to be on the rise.
-Historically, this style of housing is achieved when
+As of 2019, about 20 percent of Americans, approximately 64 million people, were sharing a home with family, and those numbers are on the rise.
+Historically, this style of housing can be achieved when:

-(a) the living space in the main house that is augmented by adding on or converting existing space,
+- The living space in the main house that is augmented by adding onto or converting existing space.

-(b) an “in-law” apartment added over the garage, or
+- An “in-law” apartment is added over the garage.

 Niche Senior Retirement Communities